spinicist/riesling/README.md

 - The Linux executable is compiled on Ubuntu 20.04 and a statically linked libstdc++.
 This means it will hopefully run on most modern Linux distributions.
 Let us know if it doesn't.
-- The Mac executable is compiled with MacOS 11.
-GitHub CI uses Intel machines, and a native M1 version will not be available until these changes.
+- The Mac executable is compiled with MacOS 14.

 ## Usage